IBMDevEnagageQuickLabs/katacoda-guides/getting-started-guide/step1.md

 ## Building and running the application

 Your application is configured to be built with Maven.
-Every Maven-configured project contains a pom.xml file, which defines the project configuration, dependencies, plug-ins, and so on.
+Every Maven-configured project contains a `pom.xml` file, which defines the project configuration, dependencies, plug-ins, and so on.

-Navigate to the start directory where your pom.xml file is located.
-Your pom.xml file is configured to include the liberty-maven-plugin, which allows you to install applications into Open Liberty as well as manage the server instances.
+Navigate to the start directory where your `pom.xml` file is located.
+Your `pom.xml` file is configured to include the `liberty-maven-plugin`, which allows you to install applications into Open Liberty as well as manage the server instances.

 `cd guide-getting-started/start`{{execute}}